 Regulatory filings and approvals for Leqvio were based on positive results from the robust ORION clinical development program that included a comprehensive set of clinical trials to assess LDL-C lowering and safety in over 3,600 patients.
 This Phase 3 program represents the largest clinical program conducted to date for an investigational RNAi therapeutic program.
-Most recently, in November 2022, Novartis announced results from its Phase 2 open-label extension ORION-3 trial, which showed that Leqvio provides effective and sustained LDL-C reduction over a four-year period in patients with either ASCVD or ASCVD risk equivalent, and elevated LDL-C despite maximally tolerated statin therapy.
+Most recently, in August 2023, Novartis announced results from its Phase 3 open-label extension ORION-8 trial, which showed that twice-yearly (after an initial dose and another at three months) Leqvio, in addition to statin therapy, provides consistent LDL-C reduction beyond six years in patients with ASCVD, increased risk of ASCVD or HeFH.